willfrank98/TeamBuilder/README.md

 TeamBuilder by Will Frank

-See <something.csv> for an example of the appropriate input format
+See SampleInput.csv for an example of the appropriate input format

-To compile and run:
--
--
--

 TODO (high priority to low):
 -handle more edge cases